 - University of Maryland — MEd in Special Education

-Online programs sometimes have special tuition rates or tech fees.
-Most MEd programs require 30 to 36 credits, so total tuition can range from around $18,000 on the low end to over $34,000 on the high end, before any financial aid.
+Most MEd programs require 30 to 36 credits, with total tuition ranging roughly from $18,000 to $34,000 before financial aid.
+Costs vary based on:

 Q: How long does it take to earn an online MEd in Maryland?